dotnet/arcade/Documentation/CorePackages/AsyncPublishing_HowToUse.md

 ##### Which problem does it solve?
 Why should I care about this?

-Essentially the pipeline provide an extension point where many different processes can be applied to artifacts before & during publishing.
-The current implementation provide the following benefits:
+The pipelines provide an extension point where many different processes can be applied to artifacts before & during publishing.
+The current implementation provides the following benefits:

 - **Work around the [feed lock problem](https://github.com/dotnet/arcade/blob/master/Documentation/CorePackages/AsyncPublishing.md):** since publishing isn't part of the build anymore, they won't timeout due to long wait times for the feed lock.
 - **Reduce build times:** since publishing was moved out of the build process build times can considerably decrease.